Biography of René Lacoste, Tennis Player and Founder of Lacoste

 It was at the 1926 US Open that René debuted the first version of his tennis shirt.
 At the time, most players wore ordinary long-sleeved white shirts with the sleeves rolled up, but Lacoste appeared on court wearing a shirt he had designed himself – a white short-sleeved “chemise” made out of a light knitted, breathable jersey fabric called “petit pique.”

 In 1933, René founded La Société Chemise Lacoste with André Gillier.
 The company produced a version of the tennis shirt which Lacoste had worn when he was playing, which had a crocodile logo embroidered on the chest.
-The shirt was known as the L.12.12, because it had required 12 versions before Lacoste was satisfied (For more on the history of Lacoste, see The History of Lacoste).
+The shirt was known as the L.12.12, because it had required 12 versions before Lacoste was satisfied (For more details on the development of the polo shirt, see The History of Lacoste).
 René led Lacoste until 1963 when he turned the company over to his son, Bernard Lacoste.

 Vintage Lacoste Ad